Blog

 Tracking and Updates:

-• A supplier that offers detailed tracking information and proactive updates on your shipment allows you to plan more effectively for the arrival of your equipment.
+• A supplier that offers detailed tracking information and proactive updates on your shipment allows you to plan more effectively for your equipment’s arrival.

 Risk Management:

-• Understand the supplier’s policies for managing risks during delivery, including insurance and procedures for reporting and rectifying any damage in transit.
+• Understand the supplier’s policies for managing delivery risks, including insurance and procedures for reporting and rectifying any damage in transit.

 Delivery Flexibility:

-• Check if the supplier can accommodate specific delivery requirements, such as scheduling delivery outside standard hours or holding a delivery if your facility is not ready to receive the equipment.
+• Check whether the supplier can accommodate specific delivery requirements, such as scheduling deliveries outside standard hours or holding deliveries if your facility is not ready to receive the equipment.

 Return Policy and Dead on Arrival (DOA) Procedures: